VirusPC/blog/_posts/2021-05-27-introcuction_to_async.md

 double(3, successCallback, failureCallback);  // the callbacks must be defined before there.
 ```

 This format is already undesirable, as the callbacks must be defined when the asynchronous operation is initialized (the last line).
+By *Promise*, we can set the operations latter with `then`.

-### 3. Nesting Asynchronous Callbacks - nesting
+### 3. Nesting Asynchronous Callbacks

 This callback strategy does not scale well as code complexity grows.
 The “**callback hell**” colloquialism is well-deserved, as JavaScript codebases that were afflicted with
 such a structure became nearly **unmaintainable**.